-Jim Clancy is the president of Branscomb Law.
+Jim Clancy is a Member of Branscomb Law.
 His practice focuses on complex commercial litigation.
 He also handles selected matters defending the firm’s clients in personal injury lawsuits.
 His experience includes million dollar verdicts for his clients and numerous significant settlements and dismissals.
 Jim’s greatest professional satisfaction is serving as a trusted advisor.

 A West Point graduate, Jim is a former Armored Cavalry Captain.
 He served with the 1st Cavalry Division in Operation Desert Storm.

 B.S., U.S. Military Academy, 1986 — Highest Honors

 J.D., University of Texas, 1995 — Associate Editor, The Review of Litigation

 Board Certified, Civil Trial Law, Texas Board of Legal Specialization

 - Defended industrial contractors from a variety of property and personal injury claims as a result of refinery explosions.

 - Defended refineries and industrial contractors from claims of wrongful death and catastrophic injuries.

 - Defended engineering defect claims in design and construction of a new recycling plant.